rtic-rs/rtic-examples/rtfm_v5/bluepill_blinky/Readme.md

 # STM32F103 Bluepill RTFM Blink example

 Working example of simple LED blinking application for popular Bluepill boards based on the STM32F103C8 chip.
 Example uses schedule API and peripherials access.
-You will need `stlink v2` tool to flash the board.
+You will need `stlink v2` tool or other programmer to flash the board.

 ## How-to